Experience, dedication and training allow our Therapists to deliver the highest level of therapy

 Cathy is the owner of Rougemount Physiotherapy and graduated from her Bachelor of Science in Physiotherapy from the University of Toronto in 1994.
 Her years of experience in physiotherapy have been primarily in orthopedic injury management.

 Cathy has continued her post-graduate education in manual therapy, McKenzie mechanical diagnosis and therapy.
-Courses have included medical therapeutic exercise techniques, cervical and lumbo-pelvic stabilization exercise, soft tissue release techniques, neuro proprioceptive taping, pilates for scoliosis, Nordic pole walking, concussion rehabilitation, specific joint injury management, and functional movement assessment.
+Courses have included medical therapeutic exercise techniques, cervical and lumbo-pelvic stabilization exercise, soft tissue release techniques, neuro proprioceptive taping, pilates for scoliosis, Nordic pole walking, specific joint injury management, and functional movement assessment.

 PT, BSc.PT, FCAMPT

 As a Registered Physiotherapist associate, Fiona graduated from the University of Toronto in 1998.
 She has continued post-graduate work having obtained her diploma in advanced manipulative physiotherapy (F.C.A.M.P.T.) in 2009.

 Fiona has experience in stabilization and therapeutic exercise, soft tissue release and McKenzie mechanical diagnosis and therapy.
 She continues to take special interest courses in the area of orthopedics.

 Some of the courses Fiona has completed are in Vestibular Dysfunction, Advanced Diploma in Manipulative Therapy, Level 1 and 2 Lyn Watson Shoulder Course, Facial Manipulation Certification, Concussion Rehabilitation and Functional Movement Assessment.

 PT, H.BSc., MSc.PT, CAFCI, FCAMPT, CIDN